 In short, engage with your customer.
 Ask why they chose your products or services and how they came to you.
 The answers to these questions will give you valuable information that you can then apply in your marketing and communications.
 You will notice that you can communicate much more effectively and specifically with your dream customer if you know what problems your target group has.

-Want to know more about this topic?
-Then check out the webinar we recorded on this topic.
+Want to know more about building the optimal landing page?
+Then check out this article from Toptal.

 The elements of an effective landing page